For a recent analysis of the national outlook see here.

 When the next Friday’s actual close occurs, it appears on the chart as ‘Actual.’
 So the chart shows the forecast interval vs. the actual.

 The signal is the actual close compared to the forecast interval (Upper and Lower) and is shown in the chart as the yellow line ‘Signal.’
 Note on 9 February 2018 the actual close was below the ‘Lower’ forecast signalling a change in direction of the S & P index.
 The up and down movement in the ‘Signal’ continued until 13 April when the actual Friday close returned to close between the ‘Lower’ and ‘Upper.’
 The upward trend in the weekly closing price of the index resumed until 19 October.

 On 19 October 2018 the actual close fell below the forecast ‘Lower.’
 The upward trend in the S & P index stopped to be replaced by a declining trend until 2 January 2019.
 Beginning on 2 January 2019, the upward trend resumes and continues.

 How do investors use the signal?
 When the ‘Signal’ equals one, then a change in direction of the index follows.
 Do not buy the S & P index until the ‘Signal’ returns to zero.
 The signal returned to zero on 20 April.

 Investors can buy the S & P index anytime the signal is zero.

 In summary, the ‘Signal’ indicates a period of a ‘market correction’ when there is a pause in the upward and now downward momentum.

 Another slant on the market’s direction uses a measure of uncertainty.

 The chart above shows the same time period as the preceding chart showing the ‘Signal.’

 The uncertainty index is the difference between the ‘Upper’ and ‘Lower.’
 From 5 January 2018 uncertainty slowly drifted up settling around 125.
 Then, uncertainty abruptly increased on 11 January 2019.
 It fluctuated around 275 and slowly drifted down.
 Uncertainty accelerated rapidly beginning in early April.
 The whipsaw trace since early April suggests the market responds the any tidbit of both positive and negative information.
-Currently, the market seems to only respond to announcements about progress in the development of virus vaccine.
+Currently, the market seems to only respond to announcements about progress in the distribution of the virus vaccine and the stimulus package.